 The way people relate to and work with one another inspires me.

-I believe that our strength as a society lies in our ability to learn from history.
-We balance received wisdom and novel insight to create objects and systems that augment our natural capabilities.
-Not only do we learn directly from the past, we can extrapolate from it and predict our future.
+I believe that our strength as a culture lies in our ability to learn from history.
+We balance received wisdom and novel insight to create objects and systems that augment our natural capacities.
+Not only do we learn directly from the past, we extrapolate from it and try to predict our future.
 That's a remarkably powerful thing—a thing we accomplish through dialogue.
 Dialogue with our predecessors, our peers, and ourselves.

 I am, and have been for some time, fascinated by our relationship to the things we make.

-My approach to any challenge begins with the most powerful instruments in my collection: good questions and a pen.
+My approach to any project begins with the most powerful instruments in my collection: good questions and a pen.
 My process from there adapts to the circumstances at hand, but I always begin by framing problems in human terms—terms like perception, emotion, memory, action, desire—then sitting in a state of intentional curiosity, trying to know what I don't know.
 This is because I believe the most robust systems are those with the most robust understanding of the people who will act on and in them.

 I've dedicated my career to two things: Connection and Creativity.